Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 To provide structure to the design of network protocols, network designers organize protocols in **layers**.
 A layered architecture allows us to discuss a well-defined, specific part of a large and complex system.
-This simplification itself is of considerable value by providing modularity, making it much easier to change the implementation of the service provided by the layer.
+This simplification is of considerable value by providing modularity, making it much easier to change the implementation of the service provided by the layer.
 As long as the layer provides the same **service** to the layer above it, and uses the same services from the layer below it, the remainder of the system remains unchanged when a layer’s implementation is changed.

 One potential drawback of layering is that one layer may duplicate lower-layer functionality.